A problem in non-linear Diophantine approximation: Proof of Theorem 2

 For the convergence case the assumption that $\psi$ is monotonic becomes irrelevant.
 The proof follows by simply using a standard covering argument, which depends on modifying the argument in \S\ref{sec:conv} appropriately for Hausdorff measure.

-In view of the divergence part of Theorem \ref{thm:main}, proving the divergence part of Theorem \ref{thm:HM} is now surprisingly easy due to the remarkable mass transference principle for linear forms developed by Beresnevich \& Velani~\cite{BV06, BV06_IMRN}.
+In view of the divergence part of Theorems 1a and 1b, proving the divergence part of Theorem 2 is now surprisingly easy due to the remarkable mass transference principle for linear forms developed by Beresnevich \& Velani~\cite{BV06, BV06_IMRN}.
 This principle relies upon a `slicing' technique and allows us to transfer statements about the Lebesgue measure of general limsup sets to statements concerning Hausdorff measures.
 We outline a specialised setup here, tailored to our needs.
 For consistency, we appeal to the following original notation.

 Assume we are given a family $\mc R=(R_\alpha)_{\alpha\in J}$ of lines $R_\alpha \subset \R^2$ indexed by an infinite countable set $J$.
-For every $\alpha\in J$ and real $\delta\geq0$ define the $\delta-$neighbourhood of $R_\alpha$ by
+For every $\alpha\in J$ and real $\delta\geq0$ define the $\delta$-neighbourhood of $R_\alpha$ by

 Next, assume we are given a non-negative, real-valued function $\Upsilon$ on $J$: Furthermore, to ensure that $\Upsilon_\alpha\to 0$ as $\alpha$ runs through $J$ it is assumed that for every $\epsilon>0$ the set $\{\alpha\in J: \Upsilon_\alpha>\epsilon\}$ is finite.
 Finally, denote by